scherma/antfarm/README.md

 # Hello, malware junkies

 Thank you for helping me to test my sandbox.
-Currently this has only been tested with 64-bit Debian Jessie, and a guest VM OS of Windows 7 SP 1 x86-64; if you want to adapt it to anything else you are welcome to try but I make no guarantees!
+Currently this has only been tested with 64-bit Debian Stretch, and a guest VM OS of Windows 7 SP 1 x86-64; if you want to adapt it to anything else you are welcome to try but I make no guarantees!

 At this stage I have not chosen a license.
 Please do not distribute code that is © myself at this time.